dabrahams/standard/README.md

     } while x < 3
     ```

-    The binding `x` that occurring in the condition of the do-while loop is declared it its body.
+    The binding `x` that occurring in the condition of the `do-while` statement is declared it its body.

-4. Control unconditionally enters the body of a do-while loop.
-The body is executed to completion before evaluating the end condition.
-If the condition evaluates to `true`, control exits and reenters at the beginning of the loop's body.
+4. The head of a `do-while` statement unconditionally transfers control to the body of the loop.
+The tail performs a continuation test.
+If it succeeds, control is transferred back to the head.
 Otherwise, it exits the loop.

-### 4.5.1.
+### 4.3.3.
 While statments

-1. While statements have the form:
+1. `while` statements have the form:

     ```ebnf
     while-stmt ::=
-      'while' while-condition brace-stmt
+      'while' while-condition-list brace-stmt

+    while-condition-list ::=
+      while-condition-item (',' while-condition)*

-    while-condition ::=
+    while-condition-item ::=
       binding-decl
       expr
     ```

-2. A while loop introduces a lexical scope which is entered and exited each time through the loop.
-The brace statement of the loop introduces its own scope, nested in the loop's scope.

-3. Control enters the loop and tests for its condition.
-If the condition is satified, control enters the body of the loop, the body is executed to completion, and control jumps back to the beginning of the loop to start a new cycle.
-Control exists the loop the first time the condition is not satisfied.

-4. If the condition of a while-loop is a binding declaration, it is considered satisfied if and only if the value of the initializer matches the pattern.
-If the condition is an expression, it must be of type `Bool` and it is considierd satisfied if and only if it evaluates to `true`.
-The value of the condition is not consumed.
+2. The condition of a `while` belongs to the head of the loop.
+It is a non-empty sequence of condition items.
+A condition item that is a binding declaration is considered satisfied if and only if the value of the initializer matches the pattern and can initialize its new bindings.
+A condition item that is an expression must be of type `Bool` and is considierd satisfied if and only if it evaluates to `true`.
+That value is not consumed.
+If the condition contains more than a single item, the n+1th item is evaluated if and only if the nth item is satisfied.
+The continuation test succeeds if and only if all items are satisfied.

+3. The head of a `while` statement performs a continuation test.
+If it succeeds, control is transferred to the body of the loop.
+Otherwise, it exits the loop.
+The tail unconditionally transfers control back to the head.

-### 4.5.2.
+### 4.3.4.
 For statements

-1. For statements have the form:
+1. `for` statements have the form:

     ```ebnf
     for-stmt ::=